-These dogs are quite likely to develop severe separation anxiety or minimally, they will hate being left alone.
-It is because they are unable to self soothe and because they become easily frustrated that they often resort to physical destruction of their environment as an outlet for their anxiety and frustration.
+These dogs are quite likely to develop severe separation anxiety or minimally; they will hate being left alone.
+It is because they are unable to self soothe and because they become easily frustrated that they often resort to the physical destruction of their environment as an outlet for their anxiety and frustration.
 These dogs are also at an increased risk of becoming self mutilators.

 Housebreaking these puppies is challenging

 As their bladders and bowels are still immature, trying to insist on regulating them is often frustrating and unsuccessful for both humans and dog.
 Once they get in the habit of eliminating in the house, it becomes much harder to get through the message of only pee and poop outside.